 An exploratory survey of African history below the Sahara and from the 18th century to the present.
-In addition to dealing with the extraordinary historiographic challenges, serious attention will be paid to the impact of slaving operations, the persistence of tribal life and loyalties, the effects of colonial government, the movements to independence and the challenge of current situations.
+In addition to dealing with the extraordinary historiographic challenges, serious attention will be given to the impact of slaving operations, the persistence of tribal life and loyalties, the effects of colonial government, the movements to independence and the challenge of current situations.
+Offered: Alternate years.